carpentries/instructor-training/_episodes/01-welcome.md

 This two-day training focuses on developing teaching skills that are broadly useful across all of our lessons.
-These skills will be developed through active discussion with fellow learners.
+These skills will be developed through discussion, practice, and feedback with fellow learners.

 We will **not** be going over Data Carpentry or Software Carpentry workshop content in detail (although you will get familiarity with some of the content through the exercises),